-1. Introduction
+1 Introduction

 Since the important work of Taylor and Richardson in the first half of the XX century, a direct energy cascade has been invoked to interpret the rough nature of velocity fluctuations that are observed in Navier-Stokes turbulence in three dimensions [1].
 This picture has been further supplemented by the statistical description provided by Kolmogorov in 1941 [2], in which fractional stochastic processes play a paradigmatic role in modeling the rough behavior of incompressible velocity fields.
 The energy cascade can then be seen as the dynamical process through which energy is transported from the large scale smooth external force to the small scales of the flow, where it generates rough random fields.
-Furthermore, it is conjectured that this rough stationary state is reached even in the absence of viscous dissipation [3-6].
+Furthermore, it is conjectured that this rough stationary state is reached even in the absence of viscous dissipation [3, 4, 5, 6].

-Consider that $u_i(x, t)$ , $i \in \{1, 2, 3\}$ , $x \in \mathbb{R}^3$ is a divergence-free velocity field, solution of the incompressible Navier-Stokes equations.
-The statistical behavior of turbulence in [2], based on two propositions regarding symmetries and self-similarity of these solutions, describes a fluid of kinematic viscosity v, stirred at a large scale L by an external force, and determines a power-law scaling for the statistical moments of increments of the velocity field (also called structure functions of order q), where the velocity increments are defined as $\delta{\ell} u_i(t, x) = u_i(t, x + \ell) - u_i(t, x)$ , and the constants $c_q$ do not depend on the exact setup of the flow, but only on the large scale L and on the mean energy dissipation rate.
-The exponent H is equal to 1/3, as predicted by dimensional analysis and verified by numerical and experimental measurements [1,7-9].
-It should be remarked that the characterization of Eq (1.1) has been later supplemented by the intermittency hypothesis, in which the structure function exponents do not grow linearly with the order of the statistical moments.
-This means that the underlying velocity field is not exactly self-similar, but rather a multifractal, displaying values of the exponent H which fluctuate in space and time around the value of 1/3 [1].
+Consider that $u_i(x,t)$, $i \in \{1,2,3\}$, $x \in \mathbb{R}^3$ is a divergence-free velocity field, solution of the incompressible Navier-Stokes equations.
+The statistical behavior of turbulence in [2], based on two propositions regarding symmetries and self-similarity of these solutions, describes a fluid of kinematic viscosity ν , stirred at a large scale L by an external force, and determines a power-law scaling for the statistical moments of increments of the velocity field (also called structure functions of order q), where the velocity increments are defined as $\delta{\ell} u_i(t, x) = u_i(t, x+\ell) - u_i(t, x)$, and the constants c_q do not depend on the exact setup of the flow, but only on the large scale L and on the mean energy dissipation rate.
+The exponent H is approximately 1/3, as predicted by dimensional analysis and verified by numerical and experimental measurements [1, 7, 8, 9].
+It should be remarked that the characterization of Eq.
+(1.1) has been later supplemented by the intermittency hypothesis, in which the structure function exponents do not grow linearly with the order of the statistical moments, meaning that the underlying velocity field is not exactly self-similar, but rather a multifractal [1].